 Movies in the Park - The Town of Gardnerville sets up a movie screen on the Heritage Park Pavilion to show new and classic movies within Heritage Park.
 We show four (4) movies during the summer months of June through August.
 Food and beverage are sold and benefit local groups and organizations during each of the events.

-4th of July Celebration - Main Street Gardnerville & the Town of Gardnerville co-sponsor a Freedom 5K Fun Run & Walk and Yankee Doodle Dash.
+4th of July Celebration - Main Street Gardnerville & the Town of Gardnerville co-sponsor a Freedom 5K Fun Run & Walk.
 For more information on this new event call 775-782-8027 or go to www.mainstreetgardnerville.org.

 Christmas Celebration – Opening night bell ringers and carolers entertain and musically themed lights dance in the night at Heritage Park.
 Weather permitting there is a fireworks display.
 After the event viewers can drive by, tune into the appropriate radio station to listen and watch the lights dance to music.

 All the town events are free, and open to the community.
 Visitors are welcome.